Oery/kagami/README.md

 The read handlers are used to read packets from the server.
 They are triggered after a packet has been received and sent to the client.
 This means it is too late to modify the packet but it can still be read without adding any delay.
 If a packet is not modified, this should be used.

+This is a simple example of a handler that reads the content of a packet:

 ```rust
 mc.handlers.add_read_handler(|packet: &client::WindowClick| {
     Box::pin(async move { println!("Slot clicked: {:#?}", packet.item) })